-Student Wellness Center
+Student Health & Wellness Center

-Ms. Jazmine Robinson, Membership & Marketing Coordinator 4011 Meridian Street

-Voice: (256) 372-7002, jazmine.robinson@aamu.edu
+Mr. Willie Hayes, Director 4011 Meridian Street Voice: (256) 372-7003, willie.hayes@aamu.edu

 The Student Health and Wellness Center, located in the heart of the Alabama A&M University Campus, offers over 78,000 square feet of fitness space to students, employees, alumni and the community.